loyihsu/data-structures-and-algorithms-in-swift/Data Structures/Queue/README.md

 ### Get the size and whether the Queue is empty

-To get the size of the Queue, get the variable 'size' with the following command:
+To get the size of the Queue, get the variable 'count' with the following command:
 ```swift
 myQueueName.count
 ```